 You can tell a red fox by the noises they make.
 Foxes are very vocal.
 They can bark like dogs, make a clicking sound called 'gekkering', whine, yell, and whimper.

 They also scream.
-This is one of their most annoying habits, as the loud screams often sound like a human scream.
-Foxes usually scream only at night, which makes it even more annoying.
+This is one of their most attention-grabbing habits, as the loud screams often sound like a human scream.
+Foxes usually scream only at night, which makes it even more unsettling.

 Why Do Foxes Scream?

 Foxes scream for a couple of different reasons.
-One of the main ones is that it's a signal from a female that she's ready to mate.
-Vixens also scream during mating.
-Fox mating season happens from December to February, so if you hear foxes screaming at this time, that's why.
+One of the main ones is that it's a signal from a female that she's ready to mate, and vixens also scream during mating.
+Fox mating season runs from December to February, so if you hear foxes screaming at this time of year, that's usually why.

-However, foxes will also scream to communicate and warn each other of threats.
-And they scream as part of their territorial disputes with other foxes.
+However, foxes will also scream to communicate and warn each other of threats, and as part of their territorial disputes with other foxes.

-The screams resemble a human woman screaming, so it can be very unsettling.
+The screams resemble a human scream, so they can be very unsettling.
 Remember, though, that it doesn't mean the fox is in distress.
 It's just a natural part of fox life.

 Why Do Foxes Visit Your Property?